Visualization

 Plotting IMAS data

-The tool use altair to render the visualization, which in is based on on Vega and Vega-Lite.
-This means the plot is stored as an html file (chart_x.html
+The tool uses altair to render the visualization, which in is based on on Vega and Vega-Lite.
+This means the plot is stored as an html file (chart_x.html).

 Multiple data sets can be plotted by repeating the IMAS path.

-In addition, you can generate multiple charts by adding more y values.
-This is more efficient, because the data has to be loaded only once.
+In addition, you can generate multiple charts by adding more variables.
+This is more efficient for large data sets, because the data has to be loaded only once.

 duqtools plot \